-The Dutch Debian Distribution Initiative is a Chamber of Commerce registered firm that since ca. 1997 (in various forms) is aiming towards the ongoing distribution of the Debian GNU/Linux Operating System on a low-profit basis.
+The Dutch Debian Distribution Initiative is a Chamber of Commerce registered firm that since ca. 1997 --in various appearances-- is aiming towards the ongoing distribution of the Debian GNU/Linux Operating System on a low-profit basis.

-The DDDI is being operated by the two brothers Anne and Maarten Bezemer, Delft University of Technology engineers (Master degree) in, respectively, Electrical Engineering and Technical Informatics, with a very wide interest in everything having to do with electrical currents.
-These days, they are entrepreneurs and occupy themselves with all kinds of IT and telecom related affairs, in which Debian plays an important role.
+The DDDI is being operated by the two brothers Anne and Maarten Bezemer, holding Delft University of Technology engineering degrees in Electrical Engineering and Technical Informatics respectively, and having a very wide interest in everything that involves electrical currents.
+These days, they are part-time entrepreneurs and part-time employees, that occupy themselves with all kinds of IT and telecom related affairs, in which Debian plays an important role.

-The CDs and DVDs we provide are Recordables (CD-Rs and DVD+/-Rs), that we burn ourselves on customer request.
-For series of up to a few thousand items, this is cheaper than having them manufactured by a CD/DVD production company.
+The CDs, DVDs and Blurays we provide are recordables, that we burn ourselves on customer request.
+For series of up to a few thousand items, this is cheaper than having them manufactured by a production company.
 Furthermore, since we keep no stock at all, official updates can be applied very quickly.

 The brand of media varies, as we are continuously searching for the best quality media at an acceptable price.
 This way, it may happen that two subsequent identical orders are delivered on different brands or types of media.

-The content of all CDs and DVDs labeled "Official" comes directly from http://cdimage.debian.org, the site on which the official Debian CD and DVD images are published.
-The "Unofficial" CDs/DVDs originate from other sources.
+The content of all CDs, DVDs, Blurays and USB sticks comes directly and unaltered from http://cdimage.debian.org, the site on which the official Debian media images are published.

 The website of the DDDI forms a complex unity with the back-end programs.
 All aspects of it were developed in-house.
 Next to an efficient system for production planning, there is a direct interface with gnucash for accounting purposes.